-When you sell your house (‘main house’ or ‘private house’) you do not have to pay CGT on the income.
-Because you lived there for the whole ownership period as the gain is tax-free.
+When you sell your house (‘main house’ or ‘private house’), you do not have to pay CGT on the income.
+This is because you lived there for the whole ownership period, as the gain is tax-free.
 The relief is subject to the fulfilment of certain conditions.
-Here, we discuss the rules, and the preferential care for those who forced to operate away from home, such as armed forces leaders.
-You need to pay capital gains tax on main residence from the income you make when you sell a property or main residence in the UK.
+Here, we discuss the rules and the preferential care for those who are forced to operate away from home, such as armed forces leaders.
+You need to pay capital gains tax on the main residence from the income you make when you sell a property or main residence in the UK.

 Capital Gains Tax and Your Principal Private Residence

-The sale of an individual’s home is normally exempt from CGT, with neither a taxable gain nor loss arising.
-This is the case where it has been the individual’s only or main residence throughout the period it has owned, or if owned before 31 March 1982, then the period since then.
+The sale of an individual’s home is normally exempt from CGT. with neither a taxable gain nor a taxable loss arising.
+This is the case where it has been the individual’s only or main residence throughout the period it has owned, or if owned before March 31, 1982, then the period since then.

 Taxable or Partly Taxable Situations

 However, there are times when a taxable gain or loss can arise.
-For example, the profit arising on disposal may be taxable or partly taxable in any of the following situations.
+For example, the profit arising from disposal may be taxable or partly taxable in any of the following situations:

-- Where the individual (both spouses/civil partners who treated as one for these purposes) has two or more residences.
+Where the individual (both spouses/civil partners who are treated as one for these purposes) has two or more residences.
 In these circumstances, the individual can elect within 2 years of acquiring the second property.
-As to which property is to treat as the only or main residence and therefore exempt from CGT on primary residence.
-The property chosen must be a residence of the individual.
-It must live in as a home for some part of the year.
-Although it does not have to be the main residence as a question of fact as to which property is the main residence.
-It is possible to change the election at any time after it made.
-It can be back-dated for a period of up to 2 years to the date when the second property started to use as a residence.
+As to which property is to be treated as the only or main residence and therefore exempt from CGT on a primary residence, the property chosen must be a residence of the individual.
+It must be lived in as a home for some part of the year.
+Although it does not have to be the main residence, it is a matter of fact as to which property is the main residence.
+It is possible to change the election at any time after it is made.
+It can be backdated for a period of up to 2 years to the date when the second property started to be used as a residence.

-- The property has let out whether or partly.
-There is no problem with a lodger if they live as part of the family and individual still occupies the property but other than that.
+The property has been let out, whether or not.
+There is no problem with a lodger if they live as part of the family and the individual still occupies the property but other than that.
 The part of the gain apportioned to the letting period is taxable but reduced by the lower of

 - £40,000 and